-5. Dog Poop Can Easily Pass Parasites and Pathogens to Other Dogs Too
+5. Feces Pass Parasites and Pathogens to Other Dogs

 This means that other dogs that approach your dog’s waste when you don’t pick up after them can contract:

-…and that’s only naming a few of the most common diseases that could be present in that poop.
+…and that’s only naming a few of the most common diseases that could be present in animal waste.

 6. Dog Poop Attracts Pests

-Simply put, flies like poop, so when you don’t pick up your puppy's waste, you are leaving an open invitation for flies to drop by and lay their eggs.
-Not only are those flies unpleasant, but they are also a great transmitter of diseases, including dysentery.
+Flies like poop, so when you don’t pick up your puppy's waste, you are leaving an open invitation for flies to drop by and lay their eggs.
+Not only are those flies unpleasant, but they are also an effective transmitter of diseases, including dysentery.

 We should also mention here that there is a belief that dog poop attracts rats because of the presence of undigested food.
 This isn’t true.
-Nobody is really sure why, but while rats under research have been willing to eat various other animal feces, they won’t touch dog poop (and we can’t blame them).
+Nobody is really sure why, but while rats under research have been willing to eat various other animal feces, they won’t touch dog poop (and who can blame them).